 Photo by Dongjin Lee, Student Editor/ Photographer

 A. First, we are trying to prepare students after their first job.
 These days, finding a job is very difficult, but getting promotion and staying in that position for a long time is even harder.
 This is what causes talented students to lean toward stable jobs, instead of more challenging jobs.
 However, I think it is more important to have a long career in a challenging job with strong competitiveness.
 For this, having the specialty and expertise is essential.
-The College of Economics and Business Administration is, therefore, supporting students to find their specialties.
+The College of Business and Economics is, therefore, supporting students to find their specialties.